 Thankfully, several ideas can be implemented to ensure that the costs don’t spiral out of control during an extended break.
 Here are some of the best steps you can take before and during the trip.

-1. Save money before you’ve even left the country by finding cheap airport parking or securing discount train travel in advance.
+1. Save money before you’ve even left the country by q or securing discount train travel in advance.
 Borrow suitcases from loved ones too.

 3. Be flexible enough to consider indirect flights and arriving at a different airport than the one you imagined.
 Starting your American journey in a different city can save hundreds.